-Watzlawick give a good explanation of the difference between analogue and digital communication in ‘Pragmatics’.
-All to often, once people are in the position of having low self esteem or low self worth the analogue relationships they establish are so poor that it is no wonder that people avoid them.
+Watzlawick gives a good explanation of the difference between analogue and digital communication in “Pragmatics“.
+All too often, once people are in the position of having low self-esteem or low self-worth, the analogue relationships they establish are so poor that it is no wonder that people avoid them.

 5. Nihilistic Delusions

 Most common in severe depressive states where the person is about to die or meet some personal catastrophe.

 Like suicidal depressives, nihilists can see no real point in living.
 All too often, they are miserable cynics who will see themselves as being perfect and the world at large as being faulty.

 One chap told me that there was no job that had any worth.
 This was interesting because he slept all day and stayed up all night surfing the web.

 The paradox was that he told me that he despised computer programmers (he didn’t know any, of course) and the “capitalistic structures” that just so happened to enable him to own a computer-i.e., the benefits system he was happily defrauding.
 What he had, of course, was an interesting reframe of being a lazy pessimist.

 Classically, nihilists have a greater fear of living than that of dying.

 They usually have totally screwy timelines and extreme “away from” motivation strategies.

 One client I saw recently was dreadfully afflicted with seriousness and believed that if she didn’t create catastrophe movies inside her head, then catastrophe would be invited onto her.
 She also carried the classic “Don’t expect anything nice, or you will only be disappointed” injunctive (unsurprisingly coded with her mother’s critical-voice submodalities).
 She felt that if she was happy about anything, then it would be taken away from her.